Youssefachouri/resources/en/about_static.md

 <p>ScanMeFindMe allows you to store personal information, an uploaded photo and social network links with a dynamic QR.
 It encodes the short URL into the QR, which opens up a webpage displaying the contact information when scanned.</p>

-<h3>A Page With Files With Dynamic QR</h3>
+<h3>Files With Dynamic QR</h3>

 <p class="imageholder"><img src="https://media.scanmefindme.com/blog/about_static/files/img 4 - A Page With Files With Dynamic QR.png" alt="Generate QR code for a page with files - ScanMeFindMe"></p>

 <p>Dynamic QR also allows you to share downloadable resources on a webpage.
 You can upload files and create a QR code that points to the resource page.
-When user’s scan the QR code, they will be redirected to the page containing the files.
+When users scan the QR code, they will be redirected to the page containing the files.
 </p>

-<H2> Managing Dynamic QR Codes ScanMeFindMe Pro</h2>
+<H2> Managing Dynamic QR Codes With ScanMeFindMe Pro</h2>
-<p>Once you’ve created a dynamic QR code, you can manage them with ease on the dashboard. </p>
+<p>Once you’ve created a dynamic QR code, you can manage it with ease on the dashboard. </p>

 <p>If you need to download the QR code, just click on the Download QR button and you’ll be presented with several image options and advanced page settings.</p>